-We all have SOMETHING in our lives that we can’t shut up about.
+We all have something in our lives that we can’t shut up about.
 Parenting, dogs, politics, or maybe something way stranger than that… What’s your thing?

 Do not overcomplicate this and violate mistake #1 by soul-searching too much.
-Talk about what you like to talk about.
+What do you like?
+It should be a natural thing.

-Start with a big topic and work down to 3-5 sub-topics that you’re interested in.
+2. Start with a broader topic and work down to 3-5 sub-topics that you’re interested in.

 - Flat stomach secrets